 We offer a 'sit and wait' clinic between the hours of 08:40 – 11:30 on a Monday - you will not need to book an appointment and can arrive at the surgery between the above hours and you will be seen.

 Doctors will be calling patients in according to arrival time.

 We cannot guarantee which doctor you will see or how long you will have to wait but can ensure that you will be seen.

 Please note that this clinic is being held only on a Monday morning.
-With exception to Bank Holidays, this will then be held on a Tuesday morning.

 New Service: Primary Care Practitioner Team - Acute Illness Clinic

-Our PCPs can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
+Our PCP can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
 The duty doctor will still be available should the PCP feel that GP input is necessary.

 Conditions suitable for assessment by a PCP include coughs, sore throat, ear pain, minor injuries and acute illness.